Sfx-re/vidllux/README.md

 ## ⚡ TL;DR

 Vidllux Engine = 🔒 Proprietary + 🚀 Powerful Multiplayer Framework + 🎨 Fully Custom + 💡 Internal Studio Use Only
+---

+## 🔒 Security

+For responsible reporting of vulnerabilities and guidelines on framework usage, see our [SECURITY.md](SECURITY.md) file.